tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     amp = 10*b/200.0
 {% endhighlight %}

-Finally, add the relevant stroke and fill properties, then the ellipse/circle itself.
+Finally, add the relevant stroke and fill properties, then the ellipse/circle function.

 {% highlight py%}
     noStroke()